aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 With Ansible AVD, users get up and running quickly without having to invent every part of the network configuration from scratch.
 This means only the most basic information must be provided by the user to get a new fabric up and running.

-Examples could be:
+Parameters which need to be defined by the user include:
 - Username/password for network devices and Cloudvision
 - OOB management IP range
 - IP scope for link addresses
 - IP scope for loopback interfaces
 - VLAN and VNI ranges
 - Device hostnames
-- And so on
+- Which devices are acting in each role, such as spine or leaf.

 All are details that must be decided upon in any fabric design.

-In a standard spine-leaf topology, Ansible AVD takes care of all the work past the theoretical design.
+In a standard spine-leaf topology, Ansible AVD takes care of all the work generating the full EOS configurations past this high level description of names and numbering for the network.

 ## When to use Ansible AVD and when not to
 It’s important to mention when to, and perhaps more importantly, when not to use Ansible AVD.